zextras/tech-doc/source/_includes/_upgrade/intro-cb.rst

 upgrade of third-party software, which may lead to some additional manual steps to be carried out.
-This is true especially in the case of upgrading from older versions, so please check Section :ref:`up-older-issues` before starting the upgrade.
+This is true especially in the case of upgrading from older versions, so please check Section :ref:`ts-up-older` before starting the upgrade.